Arz von Wasegg

-Arz von Wasegg (also Arz von Arzio-Wasegg, Arz von und zu Vasegg, and Arz-Vasegg) is the name of an old South Tyrolean noble family.
+The Arz von Wasegg family (also Arz von Arzio-Wasegg, Arz von und zu Vasegg, and Arz-Vasegg) is an old South Tyrolean noble family.

+History

+The family first appeared in a written document in 1007.
 They were noted as having estates there since at least 1472.
 The family eventually became hereditary chamberlains of the Prince-Bishopric of Trient and were raised to the counthood in August 1648.
 In the 19th century, branches lived in Austria and Prussia.